Axel (singer): Career

 Two years later, he published his fourth record "Hoy".
 The thirteen songs comprising the plate are composed entirely by him and over the themes of love, desamor very intimate and personal stories.
 The success of this album, which surpassed the record of Platinum by its sales in Argentina and was presented at more than 200 shows, which led to the record what resumed in a Special Edition CD & DVD.
 This production on the disc in its entirety, plus bonus tracks taken from their live shows at the Teatro Gran Rex, and a DVD with clips, live video and a special how they recorded "Today".

-In February 2007 was presented as international jury at the Festival de Viña del Mar.
-In mid-May 2008 Axel, will be making his new album, entitled "Universo" will feature 14 songs composed by him.
+In February 2007, he was presented as international jury at the Festival de Viña del Mar.
+In mid-May 2008, Axel started making his new album, titled "Universo" that was supposed to feature 14 songs composed by him.
 The CD production was under the same Axel alongside Juan Blas Caballero, "Universe" was recorded and mixed in the studies "Panda" in Argentina and mastered by Tom Baker (Juanes, Bajofondo, Fergie, etc..)
 Studies Precision Mastering in Los Angeles.
 On March 31, and will listen to his new court Celebra la Vida first single from his new record.
 "Verte Reir", the second single taken off the album, was released in September 2008, peaking #01 in Argentina on the week of September 21.
 Axel closed the Universe Tour on November 21, 2009, at the sold-out stadium Ferro of Buenos Aires.
 From this album, Axel received important awards like the Gardel Prize, MTV LA Award as "Best Southern Artist" award 40 Principales (Spain) and the prize "More than a song" (Spain, by Celebra la vida).